leptonai/leptonai/leptonai/templates/stable_diffusion_webui/README.md

 Q: Can I turn this into API so I can make generation with code rather then WebUI?

-A: We don’t support using Stable Diffusion Web UI as API at the moment.
-If you do need to do so,  you can contact us via info@lepton.ai
+A: We don’t support using Stable Diffusion Web UI directly as API, but we do provide API for Stable Diffusion as Stable Diffusion Farm where you can find in templates as well.
+If you’d like to use Stable Diffusion Farm, you can contact us via info@lepton.ai.

 Q: Can I share this environment with my team members?